 I use the Davy Knot because it’s super quick to tie, it wastes no material, and it has a small profile that allows for more movement of the fly.

 You can tie a Davy knot in half the time it takes to tie a clinch knot.
 Less than that, really.
-Go through, over, over, under and pull.
+Go through with the line, over, over, under and pull.
 Done.

 It just saves time.
 And whether you’re a comp guy or a weekend warrior out for some simple relaxation, we all want to limit our time spent rigging things up.